Did you have ideas about what homeschooling would be like before you started? Before your child was out of diapers? How about before you had a child?

 And if you have been homeschooling for just a year, you will really want to allow yourself freedom to make changes based on everything you’ve learned and experienced this first time around.

 Exploring a different homeschool philosophy and changing your approach might be a great way to re-energize your homeschool.
+Whatever you do, make sure it is a mom-friendly approach!

 2. Change Your Homeschool Yearly Cycle